Skip to content

 This allows you to focus on one aspect at a time and ensure you give the necessary attention and effort to each project phase and deliverable.

-6. Use the ABC Method
+6. The ABC Method

-• A stands for “important” tasks that have significant consequences if not completed, such as meeting deadlines or attending meetings.
+• “A” stands for “important” tasks that have significant consequences if not completed, such as meeting deadlines or attending meetings.
 These tasks should be given high priority and dealt with immediately.

-• C stands for “nice-to-have” or optional activities, like checking emails or social media updates.
+• “C” stands for “nice-to-have” or optional activities, like checking emails or social media updates.
 These activities often consume much of our time without adding much value to our work.

 By categorizing your tasks into A, B, and C groups, you can easily prioritize your workload and focus on what matters most.

-The ABC method ensures that you spend more time doing important work while minimizing distractions from less critical activities.
+The ABC method ensures you spend more time doing important work while minimizing distractions from less critical activities.

-7. Use the Zen to Done Method
+7. The Zen to Done Method

 Here’s how it works: